chokevin8/chokevin8.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     Which tissue belongs to the 95-year old man?
-The one on the left or the right?
+The pair on the left or the right?
 </div>

-The answer is: ***44-year old Tom Brady is on the left, and 95-year old man is on the right.*** While these tissues are not actually from the people pictured above, they actually are tissue samples from patients who are 44-year old and 95-year old. *The point is, compared to just looking at someone's face, it's much harder to determine a person's age by just looking at their skin H&E tissue sample.* But someone may ask, ***Why do we want to do this?
+The answer is: ***44-year old Tom Brady is on the left, and 95-year old man is on the right.*** While these tissues are not actually from the people pictured above, they actually are tissue samples from patients who are 44 years old and 95 years old. *The point is, compared to just looking at someone's face, it's much harder to determine a person's age by just looking at their skin H&E tissue sample.* But someone may ask, ***Why do we want to do this?
 Why study aging, specifically in skin H&E tissue samples?***